Accessing no-ingress EC2 instances with AWS Systems Manager

 There are no additional charges for using Systems Manager Session Manager to manage connections to your EC2 instance.

-When selecting an environment type in the Create environment page of the console, you can choose a new EC2 instance that requires inbound connectivity or a new no-ingress EC2 instance, that doesn't:
+When selecting an environment type in the Create environment page of the console, you can choose a new EC2 instance that requires inbound connectivity or a new no-ingress EC2 instance that doesn't require the following:

-Existing compute – With this setup, an existing Amazon EC2 instance is accessed that requires SSH login details for which the instance must have an inbound security group rule.
+• Existing compute – With this setup, an existing Amazon EC2 instance is accessed that requires SSH login details that the instance must have an inbound security group rule for.
 If you select this option, a service role is automatically created.
 You can view the name of the service role in a note at the bottom of the setup screen.

-After you complete the creation of an environment that uses a no-ingress EC2 instance, confirm the following:
+After you complete creating an environment that uses a no-ingress EC2 instance, confirm the following:

 Benefits of using Systems Manager for EC2 environments